davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Split-Brain

 Alas, outright crashes are not the only way nodes in a distributed system can fail.
-In fact, in the scheme of things, crashes are one of the simplest and most clear-cut ways a node can fail.
+In the grand scheme of things, crashes are actually some of the least scary problems we have to worry about.
+Crashes are simple and clear-cut; a node is either alive or dead.
 Other kinds of faults are much more insidious.
-Let's try our algorithm on one of those.

 Wind back to the point where every node was healthy and node $1$ was still the leader:

 DIAGRAM copied from before

-We've been looking at this network rather abstractly; let's get a more concrete view of the world.
-In a real network, nodes aren't usually wired directly together; they're usually connected through a network of intermediary devices called **switches**:
+We've been looking at this network rather abstractly, don't you think?
+In a real network, nodes aren't wired directly together; they're connected through a network of intermediary devices called **switches**:

 DIAGRAM